playjoa/Unity_EscapeRoomGame/README.md

 ### Third camera on the hallway!
 ![1](Screenshots/ComputerPuzzle/3.png)

-## NumberPad Puzzle!
+## Numberpad Puzzle!

 - There are 4 hidden numberpads.
 They each correspond to a date that can be found on a note!
-- Each date refers to a near object of the number pad.
+- Each date refers to a near object of the numberpad.
-- After completing this puzzle the safe opens and you can grap one of the toys for the other puzzle.
+- After completing this puzzle the safe opens and you can grab one of the toys for the other puzzle.

 ![1](Screenshots/NumberPuzzle/0.png)

-### Number pad behind Harry Potter books on the fireplace
+### Numberpad behind Harry Potter books on the fireplace
 ![1](Screenshots/NumberPuzzle/1.png)
 Code: 1997

-### Number pad behind the toaster in the kitchen!
+### Numberpad behind the toaster in the kitchen!
 ![1](Screenshots/NumberPuzzle/2.png)
 Code: 1913

-### Number pad behind the radio in the parents bedroom!
+### Numberpad behind the radio in the parents bedroom!
 ![1](Screenshots/NumberPuzzle/3.png)
 Code: 1899

-### Number pad on the side of the TV!
+### Numberpad on the side of the TV!
 ![1](Screenshots/NumberPuzzle/4.png)
 Code: 1925